tibs/beyond-spellchecking-talk/slides.rst

 Named in analogy with pulling bits of fluff off fabric

-Simple checks, that can be fast, and give good results.
+Simple checks, that can be fast, and give good results

-But remember, text is not as restricted as code.
+But remember, text is not as restricted as code

 Types of check
 --------------

+Not an exhaustive list, but with example messages

 |cross| Spelling